AdobeDocs/certification.en/help/certifications/aep/aep-e-foundations.md

 <br>

 ## Requirement #1: Information for Adobe [!DNL Experience Platform] Technical Foundations (AD0-E600) {#req-1}

+>[!IMPORTANT]
+>
+>A new exam for this certification will release on **January 15, 2024**.
+The new exam will merge the two exams that are currently required into one exam, so that after January 15, 2024, only one exam will be required to earn this certification.
+Therefore, scheduling for exam AD0-E600 has been put on hold, as it will soon be replaced.
+>
+><br>
+>
+>**If you have already scheduled exam AD0-E600**, we strongly recommend canceling your appointment and rescheduling when the new exam is released.
+For questions, please contact [Certification Support](mailto:certif@adobe.com){target="_blank"}.

 The AD0-E600 exam validates skills and knowledge covering the basic features and frequently performed tasks of Adobe [!DNL Experience Platform] at the Expert level.